 All-inclusive means just that - everything is included in the price you pay.
 That’s your accommodation, your drinks and your meals.
 That’s certainly not the case on a traditional pay-as- you-go holiday.

 This means you can get on with having a fantastic time from the moment you arrive at your getaway in sun-drenched Croatia.

 Some all-inclusive deals also include a range of other welcome extras such as ice creams and soft drinks for the little ones, free use of the hotels’ sports and leisure facilities such as gyms, jacuzzis and spas, and even meals at à la carte restaurants.

 We have an impressive choice of fantastic all-inclusive 3-star, 4-star and 5-star hotels and resorts to help you find the ideal haven for the holiday of a lifetime in sunny Croatia.

 Croatia is a great choice for an action-packed time with your family in a phenomenal Adriatic coast escape.

 Mainland Croatia has a plethora of stunning seaside resorts where families are guaranteed a feast of fun and entertainment - day and night.
 There’s so much for adults and children to discover in this wonderful country.

-Then there’s the huge choice of island escapes which ooze beauty and charm.
+Then there’s the huge choice of island escapes to destinations such as Brac Island which ooze beauty and charm.
 From small islets to larger getaways with a host of amenities and attractions - Croatia has it all.

-Croatia really does tick all the boxes for a thrilling family adventure - island-hopping, water sports action, snorkelling in the bays, boat trips, visiting the national parks, partying after dark, playing games on the beach and dining in super restaurants are just some of the delights which await you in this remarkable land.
+Croatia really does tick all the boxes for a thrilling family adventure - island-hopping, water sports action, snorkelling in the bays, boat trips, visiting the national parks (such as Plitvice Lakes), partying after dark, playing games on the beach and dining in super restaurants are just some of the delights which await you in this remarkable land.